elnigno/aula-dk-picture-download/README.md

 The script saves images in folders, grouping them by album/post/message.
 The folders names follow the template "Date Title", where the date is in ISO format (yyyymmdd) and the title is the album/post/message title.

-Tested to work on Windows 10, after logging into aula.dk with Firefox and Chrome.
+Tested to work on Windows 10, after logging into aula.dk with MitID on Firefox and Chrome.

 This script was initially inspired by this blog post: https://helmstedt.dk/2021/05/aulas-api-en-opdatering/